daem0nc0re/PrivFu/README.md

 Usage: TrustExec.exe [Options]

         -h, --help        : Displays this help message.
+        -l, --lookup      : Flag to lookup account name or SID.
         -n, --new-console : Flag to create new console.
-        -m, --method      : Specifies method ID.
+Use with -x flag.
+        -x, --exec        : Flag to execute command.
+        -a, --account     : Specifies account name to lookup.
         -c, --command     : Specifies command to execute.
 Default is cmd.exe.

-[!] -m option is required.
+        -e, --extra       : Specifies command to execute.
+Default is cmd.exe.
+        -m, --method      : Specifies method ID.
+Default is 0 (NtCreateToken method).
+        -s, --sid         : Specifies SID to lookup.

+Available Method IDs:

+        + 0 - Leverages NtCreateToken syscall.
+        + 1 - Leverages virtual logon.
+        + 2 - Leverages service logon.
+        + 3 - Leverages S4U logon.
+        + 4 - Leverages TrustedInstaller service.
 ```

 For this module, 2 techniques are implemeted.
 We can specfy a method with `-m` option.
+The value for `-m` option can be a integer from `0` to `4`.
-If you set `-m` option to `0`, this tool try to get `TrustedInstaller` token with `NtCreateToken`:
+For example, if you set `-m` option to `0`, this tool try to get `TrustedInstaller` token with `NtCreateToken`:

 ```
-PS C:\Dev> .\TrustExec.exe -m 0 -c powershell
+PS C:\Dev> .\TrustExec.exe -m 0 -x -c powershell

+[*] NtCreateToken syscall method is selected.
 [+] SeDebugPrivilege is enabled successfully.
 [+] SeImpersonatePrivilege is enabled successfully.
 [+] Impersonation as smss.exe is successful.